 - Moloch, from Buffy the Vampire Slayer, who was a demon whose essence was put first into the Internet and then into a robot body.

-- In Total Recall 2070, Alpha-class androids (still on the prototype stage) use cultivated neurons.
+- Total Recall 2070: Alpha-class androids (still on the prototype stage) use cultivated neurons.
 Alpha technology is not yet fully understood, as android inspector Farve experienced weird "connections" with people under an Alpha Mind Control implant.

 - In the Red Dwarf episode DNA Kryten states that his brain includes a bit of biological material, which is apparently enough for the DNA conversion machine to make him fully human.

-- Used extensively in Warhammer 40000, in which non-sentient servitors (robots with human brains for CPU) are very common.
-Also, some ship captains are permanently wired into their vessels, and in the novel Storm of Iron, there is a tech-priest who has discarded everything but his brain and wired himself into the main computer in the facility he commands.
+- Used extensively in Warhammer 40,000, in which non-sentient servitors (robots with human brains for CPU) are very common, and used as from cleaning automata to combat drones to spaceship operation aides.
+Also, some ship captains are permanently wired into their vessels.
+In the novel Storm of Iron, there is a tech-priest who has discarded everything but his brain and wired himself into the main computer in the fortress he commands.
 The Space Marine Dreadnoughts, fighting machines piloted by mortally wounded super soldiers permanently encased in a life support sarcophagus might also count.

 - In the Horus Heresy novel The First Heretic, a marine explains to a civilian why they're attacking a planet that has robots: According to him, "mineral" intelligences always have thought patterns incompatible with organic ones, which inevitably leads to rebellion.

-- In miniatures game Legions of Steel, the eponymous Machine Empire captures humans and other sentient beings, keeps them in a dream state while holding them in a pod (similar to the Matrix, but 5 years before the movie).
-Machines, having no truely creative or lateral thinking abilities, use chemical torture on their captives, read their thoughts - nighmares - and search through them for new ideas.
+- In miniatures game Legions of Steel, the eponymous Machine Empire captures humans and other sentient beings and keeps them in a dream state while holding them in a pod (similar to the Matrix, but five years before the movie).
+Machines, having no truly creative or lateral thinking abilities, use chemical torture on their captives, read their thoughts - nightmares - and search through them for new ideas.
 While the Machines searched for ideas with technological application, the side effect was to incorporate horrific images into the design of new fighting robots.

 - Later, the Machines experimented with wetware and artificial brains with true sentience.
 Unfortunately for the Machines, with true sentience comes free will, and some of the sentient machines (Omega Class) rebelled against the Machine Empire to side with the organic civilizations.